jborichevskiy/up-and-to-the-right/content/posts/friends-in-nature.md

 How do I plan to find the rest of these people?

  - My immediate plan is simply talking to friends, friends of friends, and posting it on Twitter.
+Couples ok.
 If you know someone who’d be interested in trying something like this, please send it their way!

  - It’s also surprisingly difficult to “broadcast” this intent.
 What exactly do I call it?
 One would think, with the internet being as prominent as it is this would be a simpler task.
 But indeed, it’s not.
 Most of our social organization still seems to be separated into deep silos: there isn’t an easy way for me to query friends of friends.